American Family Field

 A sign outside American Family Field denotes the shuttle and taxi pickup location

 The only exception might be if surge pricing makes ridesharing unusually expensive, so check your app first to make sure that it’s an appropriate option.
-But still… If there are no taxis, then Uber/Lyft would be your only option, even if they’re expensive.
+But still … if there are no taxis, then Uber/Lyft would be your only option, even if they’re expensive.
 In this case, you could try to get on a bar shuttle, even if you did not take one to the game.
 As mentioned, it’s possible that the driver might still allow you to ride if you ask (especially for a nice tip).

 Walking